formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 ## Similarities between JotForm and Typeform

-Let's start by discussing the similarities that will allow us to identify the core functionalities and features that both JotForm and Typeform offer.
+Let's start by discussing the similarities as that will allow us to identify the core functionalities and features that both JotForm and Typeform offer.
 This will provide a baseline for understanding the standard capabilities of both the form builders and help establish a fair and balanced ground for evaluation.

 ### 1. Design Approach